Xentrk/x3mRouting/README.md

     AS-Org-Name: Netflix Streaming Services Inc.

 ### [4] getdomainnames.sh Script
 This script will create a uniquely sorted list of domain names from dnsmasq.log that you collected by accessing a website or streaming service.
 The script requires that the dnsmasq.log file exists in the **/opt/var/log** directory.
-If you don't have dnsmasq logging enabled, you must first enable logging.
+You must first enable dnsmasq logging if it's not enabled.

 #### Enable dnsamsq Logging
 1. Navigate to the **/jffs/configs** directory **cd /jffs/config**
 2. Use your SFTP or SSH client to create the **dnsmasq.conf.log** file
-3. Add the following entry
+3. Add the following entry to dnsmasq.conf.log: log-facility=/opt/var/log/dnsmasq.log
+4. Save and exit **dnsmasq.conf.log**
+5. Restart DNSMASQ
+    service restart_dnsmasq.log

 #### getdomannames.sh Usage Instructions
 1. Download the script **getdomainnames.sh**